Road Kill (video)

 Road Kill is a VHS video of live performances by Skid Row.
 It was released on October 16, 1993.
 The video collects promo clips, backstage footage, amateur videos from friends and fans, and concert highlights from shows in Japan, Brazil, Ireland, Iceland, and the United States.

-Road Kill also includes the music video of "Psycho Love" in 3-D and features the cover songs "Psycho Therapy" and "C'mon And Love Me" which featured on the band's most recent release B-Side Ourselves.
+Road Kill also includes the music video for"Psycho Love" in 3-D and features the cover songs "Psycho Therapy" and "C'mon And Love Me" which were featured on the band's most recent release B-Side Ourselves.
 Running time is 120 minutes.